11 Smart Money Moves for Recent College Grads Trying to Figure Out Adulting

 The key is to live within your means — or even below your means in order to build a nice cushion of savings.
 It might take time to figure out what that looks like.
 If you fail one budgeting method, give another a try.
 This isn’t a graded exam.

-2. Bill Due Dates Are the New Assignment Deadlines
+2. Treat Bill Due Dates Like Assignment Deadlines.

 Gone are the days where you’d use loans or scholarship money to pay four months of room and board in full at the beginning of each semester.
 Now you’ve got multiple bills in one month, each to a different service provider.